victorqribeiro/gaia/README.md

 ## About

 This project is a concept, it aims to design a generic Agent that can be interacted with any time during the game.
 It uses finite state machines alongside attributes to give the Agent purpose.
-The player can alter this states with it's actions, turning the Agent into a enemy or a friend.
+The player can alter these states with it's actions, turning the Agent into a enemy or a friend.

 ## Concepts

-In order to be interacted with, the agent must have some attributes to be interesting.
+In order to be interacted with, the agent must have some attributes.
 In this example, the Agent has a **name**, a **title**, **age**, **affinity** with the player, **hit points** (HP), **hunger**, **food** and some **states**.

-This attributes can be used to design quests, if the player choose to interact with the Agent, or just a ordinary dialogs.
+This attributes can be used to design quests or just ordinary dialog, if the player choose to interact with the Agent.

-The Agent could answer it's name, it's age, how hungry it is, how much food it have, how close it is to dying and what it's doing.
+The Agent can answer it's name, it's age, how hungry it is, how much food it have, how close it is to dying and what it's doing.

-This information be used to create a quest.
-For example, lets suppose that the NPC is a shop owner that has a item that the player needs.
+This information can be used to create a quest.
+For instace, lets suppose that the NPC is a shop owner that has a item that the player needs (to finish a another quest).
 If the NPC is busy hunting (or cutting wood, or fishing, or anything else other the selling) it won't be able to sell the item to the player.
-So the player could either kill the NPC and still the item, or help the NPC, giving him what it need or completing the action that restores them to they selling state (back to the store, for instance).
+So the player could either kill the NPC and still the item, or help the NPC, giving him what it need or completing the action that restores them to they selling state (back to the store).

 This way, any NPC that the player encounters during the game could offer a somewhat interesting interaction.